pu2clr/VFO_BFO_OLED_ARDUINO/Experiments/VFO_RADIO_CD2003GP/README.md

 ## Introduction

-This folder has an example of using the VFO and BFO project with a inexpencive radio based on CD2003GP chip.
+This folder has an example of using the VFO and BFO project with an inexpencive radio based on CD2003GP chip.
 A $6 commercial radio was modified to be tuned by the VFO with si5351 controlled by Arduino.

 ## Schematic used with Arduino Atmega328 (UNO, Pro Mini, Nano etc)